What Happens When People Stop GLP-1s — GLP-1 Data Series

 After stopping 2 years

-Predictors of regain
+Predictors of regain and patterns of reinitiation

 Lundgren et al., NEJM, 2021; Jensen et al., eClinicalMedicine, 2024.